Golden parachutes under the threat of accidents: On the face-lifted utility

 When the principal becomes much more impatient than the agent, namely $\rho \geq \gamma r$, the problem degenerates exactly as in \citep{possamai2020there} since $\bar{F}$ coincides with $F$ until the latter reaches the value $-m$, after which it stays identically equal to $-m$.
 Consequently, for small values of the continuation utility of the agent, the presence of accidents leads the principal to prefer dismissing the agent rather than risking the occurrence of an accident that is more costly for her.
 Conversely, when the continuation utility of the agent increases sufficiently, the principal chooses not to terminate the contract, and the cost of retiring the agent is given exactly by the average loss incurred in case of an accident.

 Finally, in case where the principal is still more impatient than the agent but $\rho < r \gamma$, there is one point at which the concavity of $\bar{F}$ breaks, a feature which never occurred in \citep{possamai2020there}, where $\bar F$ is always concave.
 In fact, the face-lifted utility $\bar{F}$ coincides with $F$ up to this point, and is then a non-trivial majorant of $F$.
 This implies that the principal can prefer dismissing the agent or retiring him based on the actual level of his continuation utility, owing to the combined effect of her impatience and her concerns regarding possible accidents.
-Surprisingly, this decision is independent of the size of the potential losses, unlike in the case where $\delta >1$.
+Surprisingly, unlike in the case where $\delta >1$, the introduction of potential losses ensures that termination is always preferred over retiring the agent for sufficiently small values of the agent's continuation utility.
 For every positive value of $m$, termination of the contract is a possibility, which never arises in the analysis without accidents, namely when $m=0$.